honest comparison

 Total cost of ownership

-Walla's published pricing structure separates the core plan from the branded booking add-on, which makes the apples-to-apples comparison sharper than the headline price suggests.
-Core plan: around $320 a month.
-Branded booking add-on: around $300 a month.
-All-in for feature parity with Junocal Studio: approximately $620 a month on Walla, versus $99 a month on Junocal Studio.
-The annual difference is approximately $6,252, or roughly $31,260 over five years.
-For a single-instructor reformer studio at Junocal Starter ($39/month) versus Walla core ($320/month) without the branded booking add-on, the annual difference is approximately $3,372, or $16,860 over five years.
+Walla publishes its pricing openly, which makes the apples-to-apples comparison straightforward.
+Published plans: Starter around $220 a month, Core around $320, Pro around $599 (roughly 18% off on annual billing).
+Branding add-ons are itemized and published too: a $149-a-month Branded Studio App and a $160-a-month Custom Pro Website, plus $100-a-month Two-Way Text Messaging.
+All-in for a fully-branded feature-parity setup on Walla Core: approximately $629 a month (Core plus both branding add-ons), versus $29 a month on Junocal Studio.
+The annual difference is approximately $7,200, or roughly $36,000 over five years.
+For a single-instructor reformer studio at Junocal Starter ($15/month) versus Walla Core ($320/month) without the branding add-ons, the annual difference is approximately $3,660, or $18,300 over five years.
 The cost question is: what is Walla's accumulated polish worth, in money?
-For a studio where the operator desk runs hundreds of bookings a day and the small-quality-of-life details add up to meaningful staff time, $400 to $500 a month is a defensible premium.
+For a studio where the operator desk runs hundreds of bookings a day and the small-quality-of-life details add up to meaningful staff time, the $300-to-$600-a-month premium is defensible.
 For a studio doing 30 bookings a day where the polish difference is mostly cosmetic, the same premium is hard to justify.
-The honest middle ground: Walla is the premium operator-tool choice for studios that can afford the premium and value the polish; Junocal is the structurally-equivalent choice at one-quarter the all-in cost, with the trade-off that the operator UX is younger.
+The honest middle ground: Walla is the premium operator-tool choice for studios that can afford the premium and value the polish; Junocal is the structurally-equivalent choice at a fraction of the all-in cost, with the trade-off that the operator UX is younger.

 Who should choose which